Employment

 Knowledge & Experience

-• Experience working respectfully with people in crisis who may have multiple complex needs including but not limited to domestic violence, alcohol and drug addiction, mental health, poverty, disability and homelessness.
+• Experience working respectfully with people in crisis who may have multiple complex needs including but not limited to domestic violence, substance use, poverty, and homelessness.

 • Computer literate – HMIS (Homeless Management Information System experience, strongly preferred), Outlook, Excel, Word and Google Office products.